When Is the Best Time

 Location and Tips

-During summer and beginning of autumn, a 4WD is essential; gorges are often only accessible at the beginning
+During summer and the beginning of autumn, a 4WD is essential; gorges are often only accessible at the beginning.

-The road at the Eco Retreat itself is gravel, to Dales Gorges it is paved.
-Be aware Tom Price exists for the mineworkers; therefore, accommodation rates are slightly higher.
+The road at the Eco Retreat itself is gravel, to Dales Gorges, it is paved.
+Be aware that Tom Price exists for the mineworkers; therefore, accommodation rates are slightly higher.
 The prices for food in the supermarket are okay.
-We visited Karijini again in September 2019; this time in the right season.
+We visited Karijini again in September years later; this time in the right season.
 We loved to camp at the Eco Retreat.
-We were closer to the most adventures gorges and enjoyed the brilliant night sky; laying on a blanket for stargazing.
+We were closer to the most adventurous gorges and enjoyed the brilliant night sky, laying on a blanket for stargazing.

 Hancock Gorge and Kermits Pool